top of page

 PUBLICATIONS

-AoS: Epistemology, Philosophy of Language, Moral & Political Philosophy, Philosophy of Gender and Race, Philosophical Methodology, Philosophy of AI.
+AoS: Epistemology, Philosophy of Language, Moral & Political Philosophy, Philosophy of Gender and Race, Philosophy of AI, Philosophy of Information, Philosophical Methodology.

-AoC: Philosophy of Social Science, Social Ontology, Philosophy of Biology, Philosophy of Psychology, Applied Ethics, Philosophy of Information, Media and Communication Theory.
+AoC: Applied Ethics, Philosophy of Psychology and Neuroscience, Philosophy of Law, Philosophy of Social Science, Social Ontology, Philosophy of Biology, Media Studies, Communication Science

 BOOKS